ShouvikBasak/shouvikbasak.github.io/_posts/2022-02-10-apache-spark-getting-started-on-mac.md

     - MLlib (machine learning)
     - GraphX (graph)

-* Alternative pyspark install option: `$ pip install pyspark` (_Installed to use it from Jupyter Notebook, but there should be an alternate way_).
+* Alternative pyspark install option: `$ pip install pyspark` (Installed to use it from Jupyter Notebook).

 * Verify which version of pyspark will run:`$ which pyspark`